tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

     * _Elastic Inference:_ `none`
     ![Creating an Amazon SageMaker instance - step 10](Images/sagemaker-10.png)
   * **Section: Permissions and encryption**
-    * _IAM role:_ On the dropdown list, select the `Create a new role` option.
+    * _IAM role:_ On the dropdown list select the `Create a new role` option.
     ![Creating an Amazon SageMaker instance - step 11](Images/sagemaker-11.png)
-    * Under the _S3 buckets you specify - optional_ section, choose _Specific S3 buckets_ and type the name of the Amazon S3 bucket you created in the preceding section (e.g. `sagemaker-20190903-1026`), click on _Create role_ to continue.
+    * Under the _S3 buckets you specify - optional_ section, choose _Specific S3 buckets_ and type the name of the Amazon S3 bucket you created in the past section (e.g. `sagemaker-20190903-1026`), click on _Create role_ to continue.
     ![Creating an Amazon SageMaker instance - step 12](Images/sagemaker-12.png)
     * _Root access:_ Be sure that the `Enable - Give users root access to the notebook` option is selected.
-Tell students that this option is less safe but allows more control over the instance.
+Tell students, that this option is less safe but allows more control over the instance.
     ![Creating an Amazon SageMaker instance - step 13](Images/sagemaker-13.png)

-* Scroll down and click on the _Create notebook instance_ button to continue.
-Comment to students that the creation process takes up to five minutes to finish.
+* Scroll down, and click on the _Create notebook instance_ button to continue.
+Comment to students, that the creation process takes up to five minutes to finish.

   ![Creating an Amazon SageMaker instance - step 14](Images/sagemaker-14.png)

-While the notebook instance is being created, explain to students that AWS charges for these and most resources as they are created, even when not in use, this instance is billed for by the second until it's turned off and deleted.
-Students will learn how to eliminate these resources later in Today's class.
+While the notebook instance is being created, explain to students that AWS charges for these and most resources as they are created, event when not in use, this instance is billed for by the second until it's turned off and deleted.
+Students will learn how to delete these resources later in Today's class.

 Explain to students that, as long as the free tier is used, there are no charges associated with Today's activities, however, if any of the students use an account that is more than two months old, the tasks performed Today using Amazon SageMaker may have an associated cost.